Introduction to Paulownia Wood

 Due to Paulownia’s deep roots it also has a greater tolerance to wind, therefore allowing it to grow and flourish in areas where forests may have already failed.

 The Paulownia trees are able to grow in areas that lack good quality soil and therefore perfect for reforestation and afforestation across the world; with its ease of growth, the Paulownia tree can quickly reforest an area.
-However, we suggest to carry the necessary soil studies, land preparation and have a good management team in place in order to maximize the performance of your paulownia plantation.
+However, we suggest to carry the necessary soil studies in order to maximize the performance of your paulownia plantation.

 Paulownia wood is knot free, which greatly reduces wastage and makes it a good choice for many buyers.
 Paulownia trees are disease resistant and have a high temperature resistance – making Paulownia wood almost bullet proof to the elements.